pasingh22/MuseumOfCandy/README.md

 # MuseumOfCandy
 Museum of Candy HTML/CSS Project

-This project is a sample website using HTML, CSS, and Bootstrap.
+This project is a sample website using HTML, CSS, JS, and Bootstrap.
 It was part of Colt Steele's "The Web Developer Bootcamp 2024".

 <a name="technical_information"></a>
 ## Technical Information